Sarah Montague: Career

-After 18 years, she left Radio 4's flagship current affairs programme in April 2018 to take over the lead on the lunchtime news broadcast The World at One from Martha Kearney.
+After 18 years, she left Radio 4's flagship current affairs programme in April 2018 to take over the lead on the lunchtime news broadcast World at One from Martha Kearney.
 She was earning much less than her male colleagues, with John Humphrys earning more than four times her salary.
 She described herself as "incandescent with rage" when she found out she was earning less than other presenters.
 In January 2020 Montague revealed that she had received a £400,000 settlement and an apology from the BBC for her unequal treatment.

 In 2018, she was criticised for misattributing the Electoral Commission's findings that the Vote Leave campaign broke the law in the 2016 referendum, thereby protecting several government ministers from pressure to resign.
 She repeatedly referred to "these allegations", when they were, in fact, the findings of the statutory body charged with protecting the 2016 referendum and the integrity of UK elections.
 The Electoral Commission finding and £20,000 fine against BeLeave and Darren Grimes were overruled in court in July 2019.
 The defendant in the court case said "This raises serious questions about its [The Electoral Commission's] conduct both during and after the referendum."
 The Guardian reported that "Vote Leave was fined £61,000, in part for refusing to cooperate with investigators".

-Montague appeared as a guest on the BBC Newscast (podcast) on 10 October 2025, to discuss the historic Israel-Gaza ceasefire agreement brokered by US President, Donald Trump.
+Montague appeared as a guest on the BBC Newscast (podcast) on 10 October 2025, to discuss the historic Israel-Gaza ceasefire agreement brokered by US president, Donald Trump.

-On VE Day 8th May 2025 she reported from Guernsey on the effects of the German occupation on the islanders, and how her own Jewish grandfather who fled to England just before the Nazi troops arrived.
+On 8th May 2025 for the 80th anniversary of VE Day, she reported from Guernsey for World at One on the effects of the German occupation on the islanders, and how her own Jewish grandfather fled to England just before the Nazi troops arrived.

 Personal life

-In April 2002 Montague married businessman Sir Richard Christopher Brooke at Chelsea Register Office.
+In April 2002, Montague married businessman Sir Richard Christopher Brooke at Chelsea Register Office.
 The couple had met while Brooke was setting up a hotel in Holkham, Norfolk.
-In 2012 her husband inherited the Brooke baronetcy, becoming the 12th baronet.
+In 2012 her husband inherited the Brooke baronetcy of Norton, becoming the 12th baronet.

-In 2014 they were guests at a party co-hosted by then-Prime Minister David Cameron, with whom Brooke had attended Eton College.

 The couple live in west London and have three daughters.
 Montague also has an older stepdaughter.